 Is anyone really interested in seeing your summer holiday pictures?
-Why not just relax, unwind, and leave the internet behind you.
-Go old school and drop that device, you don’t need to be digital for the next week or two.
-Let your mind get a break and just let the calm wash over you.
+Go old school and put away that device, you don’t need to be digital for the next week or two.
+Let your mind get a break and enjoy a digital detox…

-If you are going digital and can’t take a break, then follow these pieces of advice;
+If you are going digital follow these tips for safe cybersecurity:-

 Download or complete the following on the devices you will be taking: